-#6 – Consider financial implication
+#6 – Consider the financial implication

-A lender will likely want to see proof of earnings, employment and credit history.
+A lender will likely want to see proof of earnings, employment, and credit history.
 They’ll also carry out a valuation of the property.
 Ensure this is something you can commit to, assessing your current circumstances.

 Work out how much you can afford to borrow using a mortgage calculator.

 Should you wish to proceed, getting a mortgage in principle is the next step.
 Bear in mind this is not legally binding and your application could be rejected later down the line.

 #8 – Get a conveyancer

 If sticking with your current lender, a ‘product transfer’ shouldn’t require any further legal work.
 But, you might need a solicitor, if so, we can connect you with a member of our approved panel.
 Get a conveyancing quote below.